jennysys/jennysys/README.md

 I'm a college student who is getting into the world of code!

+If you want to know who I am, check out my LinkedIn!

+>link here

 If you want to check out what games I have or will be working on, here's the link!

 >https://potatokitty.itch.io/